-What does a Ability Test measure?
+What does an Ability Test measure?

-Ability tests help recruiters measure your ability in a particular area.
+Ability tests help recruiters measure candidate ability in a particular area.
 These areas typically cover verbal ability, numerical ability, abstract ability and checking ability, a measure of your attention to detail.
 Numerical ability tests assess your ability to work with basic arithmetic, percentages, averages and ratios, while verbal ability test measure your ability to interpret written information.

 Abstract, inductive or diagrammatic reasoning tests measure an individual’s general intellect and ability to work with new concepts or ideas.
 Abstract reasoning tests are non-verbal and adopt a multiple choice format under timed conditions.
 Abstract Reasoning Tests present candidates with a series of shapes or patterns and they must interpret these to predict what comes next or which diagram is the odd one out.

 How do I prepare for an ability test?